incoresemi/uatg/docs/source/tutorial.rst

    required.

-The UTG package should be installed in your computer.
-Guide to installing UTG can be found in the :ref:`Quickstart<quickstart>`.
+The UATG package should be installed in your computer.
+Guide to installing UATG can be found in the :ref:`Quickstart<quickstart>`.

-.. warning:: Check if utg is installed by using the ``utg --help`` command.
+.. warning:: Check if uatg is installed by using the ``uatg --help`` command.

 Setting up RiVer Core
 =====================